Joe-Arroyo/pyICI/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 ## Overview
 pyICI is a GUI-based analysis tool designed for researchers working with electrochemical ICI cycling data.
 The tool facilitates the calculation of the internal resistance (*R*) and the diffusion resistance coefficient (*k*) for large datasets with one or more cycles.
+Further information about the ICI technique and associated literature can be found on Dr. Matthew J. Lacey's website (https://lacey.se/projects/ici) who developed the technique for routine battery analysis.

 ## Features